 Mesa never conceded the October 2019 race, but urged his followers to remain in the streets in peaceful protest against what he described as election fraud and called for new elections (without Morales).
 Mesa’s 2019 campaign emphasized strengthening democratic institutions in Bolivia and prioritizing anti-corruption measures.
 The September Jubileo Foundation poll put Mesa in second place with 26.5 percent.
 Analysts based in Bolivia believe that Añez’s decision to drop out of the race may increase the likelihood of a second round between Mesa and Arce—a runoff the MAS candidate could lose if the entire opposition consolidates around Mesa.

 Other notable candidates

-Right-wing candidate Luis Fernando Camacho will head the We Believe (Creemos) coalition ticket.
+Right-wing candidate Luis Fernando Camacho heads the We Believe (Creemos) coalition ticket.
 The Catholic civic leader is from the eastern Santa Cruz department, the longstanding seat of anti-Morales sentiment that voted to grant itself more autonomy from La Paz during particularly tense moment in the late 2000s.
-Camacho was an instrumental figure in the anti-Morales protest movement that emerged both ahead of and in the aftermath of the October election.
+Camacho was an instrumental figure in the anti-Morales protest movement that emerged both ahead of and in the aftermath of the October 2019 election.
 He rallied to “bring the Bible back to the palace of government”—a direct retort to Morales’ moves to put the Andean Pachamama Earth Mother at the center of the national identity—and did just that when he entered the palace in the days after Morales left office.